fikerdamene/sql_challenge/README.md

 -Reviewed my schema design for accuracy and completeness.
 Made any necessary refinements to ensure my database model aligns with my requirements.

+-The model could be retrieved from resources folder.

 Data Engineering